Linking the mysteries of science with everyday life

 Elon offers Bachelor of Arts and Bachelor of Science degrees in physics, Bachelor of Arts and Bachelor of Science degrees in astronomy and astrophysics, a dual-degree in physics engineering, and minors in physics and astronomy.
 The strength of the program lies in small class sizes and the close mentoring relationships that develop between physics faculty and students.
 The department’s faculty are effective and innovative instructors who incorporate varied teaching techniques and technologies into the classroom to enhance understanding.

 I know from personal experience that Elon physics prepares its students for success by providing opportunities for genuine research experience and outstanding mentorship, the value of which should never go overlooked.

 The major course of study begins with a three-semester sequence of courses, ranging from mechanics through electricity to basic nuclear physics and particle theory.
 Building on this base, students select courses in the advanced theory of electromagnetic phenomena, the mysterious world of quantum mechanics and a range of other topical courses, including classical mechanics, circuit design, thermodynamics and astrophysics.

 Research is a vital part of Elon’s physics program.
 Like internships, lab research opportunities help students develop important professional skills and give them the chance to experience life as a scientist.

-Physics majors have conducted research at a laser facility in Florida and research labs at the University of California at Davis, Bucknell University, University of Rochester, the University of Iowa and Brookhaven National Labs, among other major institutions.
+Physics majors have conducted research at a laser facility in Florida and research labs at the University of California at Davis, Bucknell University, University of Rochester, the University of Iowa and Brookhaven National Labs, Space Telescope Science Institute, among other major institutions.

 Recent student research projects include: